Azure-Samples/graphrag-accelerator/infra/managed-app/README.md

     helm push graphrag-<version>.tgz oci://<registry>.azurecr.io/helm
     ```
 1. This managed app [uses a storage account to deploy](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-service-catalog-bring-your-own-storage?tabs=azure-powershell) an Azure Managed App Definition.
 Please take note of the storage account name and SAS key for later.
-1. When publishing the managed app , enable anonymous access on the storage container where the app code will be accessed.
+1. Enable anonymous access on the blob container that will host the managed app deployment package code (a zip file).
+1. The Azure built-in service principle `Managed Applications on Behalf Application` must be granted the role of `Contributor` and `Role Based Access Control Administrator` on any Azure subscription where the app will get deployed.

 ### Steps to build Managed App